The information below will be updated as entertainers and events are confirmed. Please call back to check for updates.

 On Saturday the main street and surrounding area comes alive with rides, market stalls, street entertainers and much more

 Quilters from the Hunter Valley (and beyond) will exhibit their creations at the School of Arts Hall.
-Entry is free but a gold coin donation is gratefully accepted.
+Entry is free but a donation at the door is greatly accepted.

 Kid’s Amusement Rides (8am to 3pm Sat)